dosco/graphjin/docs/website/docs/example.md

 ## Realtime subscriptions

-This is one of the coolest features of Super Graph.
+This is one of the coolest features of GraphJin.
 It is a highly scalable way to get updates from the database as it updates.
 Below we use subscriptions to fetch the latest `purchases` from the database.

 ```json
 {